ejovo13/fmdt_python_clean/docs/howto/1_video_decomposition.md

 fmdt.detect(vid_in_path="demo.mp4", trk_path="tracks.txt").split()
 ```

-!!! danger

-    TODO: The latest is not working anymore, the `fmdt.DetectionResult` class
-    does not have a `split()` method :-(.

-Which uses `ffmpeg` to _approximately_ trim a video around non-overlapping
+Which uses `ffmpeg` to approximately (to the nearest millisecond) trim a video around non-overlapping
 meteor detections.

 There is also a more verbose alternative which accomplishes the same split: